-How to Continue Difficult Conversations When You’ve Hit a Roadblock
+How to Continue Difficult Conversations About Succession When You’ve Hit a Roadblock

 If you’re preparing to talk to your team about succession, our Difficult Conversations and Succession post offers some great strategies to get you started.
 In that post, we talk about the importance of preparing for one-on-one sessions by setting expectations and leveraging mindful communication.
 While each of these components can help to set the process up for success, they do not guarantee that your conversations will run smoothly.

-individuals become defensive or resistant to feedback it is often because of one
+When employees become defensive or resistant to feedback it is often because of one of three triggers[i]:

 When people become defensive as the result of a truth trigger they tend to question the accuracy of feedback they are receiving.
 Common reactions may be, that’s wrong, that’s not helpful, or that’s not me.
 Usually this occurs when they feel the substance of the feedback is untrue or unhelpful.
 Sometimes, this may point to a personal blind spot they have, as they may not recognize how their behavior is being perceived.

 A relationship trigger occurs when the recipient’s interpretation of the feedback is obscured by the person delivering it.
 The focus will quickly shift from what is being said to who is saying it.
 Relationship triggers can occur when the recipient of the feedback feels the person delivering it lacks relevant knowledge or experience (e.g., what does he know about my department), there is some sort of perceived imbalance (e.g., how can she treat me this way after all I’ve done for her), or the existing relationship is strained (e.g., he’s the problem, not me).